codebruinc/webvitalai/memory-bank/activeContext.md

 ## Notes
 This file tracks the current state and focus of the project.
 It should be updated regularly as work progresses.
+[2025-05-07 12:12:14] - Fixed type error in src/services/scanService.ts by correctly accessing user_id from the websites array using scanData.websites?.[0]?.user_id instead of scanData.websites?.user_id.